code4tots/ccl-2/ROADMAP.md

   partial results to return as in lists -- just the final combination.
   Reduce we always want to indicate concurrency I would imagine.

+* Another consideration in implementing coroutines and/or iterators I just realized, it might be a bit more work than I thought -- Since I am walking the AST, I need an easy way to save where I am in the AST.
+This will involve saving not just the locals on SCOPE_STACK, but also the Java variables I've allocated on the stack for walking the tree.

 Done features
 -------------